Pepy II (Part II): Authority Abroad.

 Twenty-five ears into his reign, Pepy II is established in power.
 But can this monarch rule effectively on his own, without the guidance he received as a child?
 To project his authority, Pepy commissions royal agents to represent him in foreign lands.
 Four men are drawn from two families.

-The Pepynakht Family: Pepynakht Hery-ib and his son, Sabni I. Hery-ib visits Palestine; his son visits Wawat (Nubia).
+From the Pepynakht family comes Pepynakht Hery-ib and his son, Sabni (1).
+Hery-ib visits Palestine; his son visits Wawat (Nubia).

-The Mekhu Family: Sabni II and Mekhu.
+Another group comes from the Mekhu family: Sabni (2) and Mekhu.
 These men visit Nubia on expeditions to return Egyptian bodies to the homeland.

 The tomb of Pepynakht Hery-ib, built at Elephantine/Aswan (Source: Academie Strasbourg).

 Scenes from the pyramid temple of Pepy II – Nefer-ka-Re Pepy Men-Ankh “Nefer-ka-Re Pepy is Established, (he) is Living” – at Saqqara (Source: egyptphoto.ncf.ca).

 Deborah Vischak, Community and Identity in Ancient Egypt: The Old Kingdom Cemetery at Qubbet el-Hawa, 2014 (Google Books): 225-238.

 William Kelly Simpson (editor), The Literature of Ancient Egypt, 2003.